 The Shard of London, designed by renowned Italian architect Renzo Piano, is the highest skyscraper in Western Europe with its 309 meters (1,014 ft) high and 87 floors.
-Since 2012, the year of its inauguration just a few days before London Olympic Games were inaugurated too, is one of the most visited attractions of London.
+Since 2012, the year of its inauguration just a few days before London Olympic Games were inaugurated too, is one of the most visited attractions in London.

 The Shard of London offers probably the most beautiful view over London.
 360 degrees of excitement in a real journey to the top, because the fast elevator (which runs about 6 meters per second) is also part of the experience: inside it a screen is playing a video with images of the ascent as if the elevator had no walls.
-In a few seconds you get the Panoramic Floor of the Shard located between floor 68 and 72, the doors open and you find yourself in a floor which is viable in all its 4 sides with large glass windows designed to provide a 360 degree view of London.
+In a few seconds, you get the Panoramic Floor of the Shard located between floor 68 and 72, the doors open and you find yourself in a floor which is viable in all its 4 sides with large glass windows designed to provide a 360-degree view of London.
 For the first few minutes you’ll probably suffer a bit of dizziness, but do not worry, it goes away quickly.
-From this floor with a short staircase you come to another level where the main difference from the one behind it is that, part of it, it is open air and during sunny days there are some chairs for relaxing.
+From this floor with a short staircase, you come to another level where the main difference from the one behind it is that part of it, it is open air and during sunny days there are some chairs for relaxing.

 The cost of the ticket is £ 24.95 if bought the day before online or £ 29.95 on the same day, £ 19.95 for students and £ 18.95 for children.
 For information and to buy tickets online this is the official website of The Shard

-Curiosity: During the construction of the skyscraper, in its seventy-second floor was found a fox.
+Curiosity: During the construction of the skyscraper, on its seventy-second floor was found a fox.
 It is thought to have survived thanks to food and water justify by the workers who would have glimpsed it a long time before the discovery.

 The name of Shard is due to its innovative shape, like a wedge to the sky.